Stalker2106x/StbxEngine/README.md

 ## License ##
 This engine is not public yet.
 For testing purposes only.
+It will probably be released in MIT licensing

+## Dependencies ##
+PugiXML for XML Parsing

 ## Conception ##
 The engine uses a Modular yet Inter-dependent Code pattern.
 You can Hopefully use any module separately by reproducing the Engine class which interconnects the whole project.